pomponchik/metronomes/README.md

 ## Basic usage

 The metronome object has 2 main methods: `start()` and `stop()`.
 Calling the `start()` method starts an additional thread, inside which the passed function starts running regularly in the loop.
-At the same time, the main stream can continue and, when it's necessary, stop the metronome calling the `stop()` method.
+At the same time, the main thread can continue and, when it's necessary, stop the metronome calling the `stop()` method.
 Often, a metronome can be used for background notifications that are called during the execution of other code:

 ```python
 from metronomes import Metronome